-This module builds or grows a raw entailment graph (also referred to as raw graph), by merging fragment graphs.
+This module builds or extends a raw entailment graph (also referred to as raw graph), by merging fragment graphs.
 It receives as input a raw graph (possibly empty), and a set of fragment graphs that are gradually added to the input raw graph.
 The result of this processing is a bigger, richer, version of the input raw entailment graph.
 For one instance of an industrial application there exists only one raw entailment graph, which grows with each run of the Graph Merger module.

 Each raw graph is represented through a specially designed Java object.
 For this, see section 3.3.2.